-- 1. If you wish to enable data logging, insert a USB thumb drive into the port located either underneath the HMI screen or on a separate panel. - 2.
-If you will be using external control/ fan power, connect the load bank to a 240/480 volt, 3-phase power source with a 30-amp maximum breaker (see Figure 2). - 3.
-If you will be connecting multiple load banks, use customer-supplied CAT-5, CAT-5E, or CAT-6 ethernet cables to create a network by connecting the output of the master load with a 30-amp maximum breaker (see Figure 2). - 4.
-Connect the load bank to the generator or power source with the included cables.
-The connections on the load bank are located on the right side of the trailer, near the front (see Figure 4). - 5.
-Start up the generator set or otherwise bring the test source online. - 6.
-Press the "Control Power" to switch it to the "On" position on the Main Screen (see Figure 5).
+- 1. If you wish to enable data logging, insert a USB thumb drive into the port underneath the HMI screen. - 2.
+Start up the generator set or otherwise bring the test source on line. - 3.
+Press the "Control Power" to switch it to the "On" position on the Main Screen (see Figure 9).
 If multiple units are networked, the Main Screen is only available via the Master Load Bank.
-Slave units will only display the single-unit monitoring screen (see Figure 6). - 7.
-Make sure the fan is spinning, check the air intake for obstructions, confirm air flow and investigate any unusual noises. - 8.
+Slave units will only display the single-unit monitoring screen (see Figure 10). - 4.
+Make sure the fans are spinning, check the air intake for obstructions, confirm air flow and investigate any unusual noises. - 5.
 Make sure no errors are registered in the "System" area in the bottom left of the screen.
-If any errors are indicated, consult the troubleshooting section on page 16 for information on to resolve them. - 9.
-Adjust the voltage and frequency of the generator. - 10.
-Press the "KW to Apply" button and enter the desired load (see "Figure 7: Numeric keypad" on page 13). - 11.
-Press the "Apply" button. - 12.
+If any errors are indicated, consult the troubleshooting table on page 15 for information on to resolve them. - 6.
+Adjust the voltage and frequency of the generator. - 7.
+Press the "KW to Apply" button and enter the desired load (see Figure 11). - 8.
+Press the "Apply" button. - 9.
 Monitor and adjust load steps as needed.